Valley RFC: Youth Rugby (Valley Fort RFC)

 In 2002 Valley RFC re-established links with Stanley Fort RFC so that it could build a better framework to cater for more youth sides and to help provide young rugby players with a seamless path from junior to senior rugby.
 In 2004, to enhance the affiliation with Valley RFC, Stanley Fort changed its name to Valley Fort RFC and now plays in black and red (following the senior team strip).
 Valley Fort is one of the larger mini-rugby clubs in Hong Kong and has over 700 registered players in its mini and colt sections.
 The club runs a number of teams at all age groups from Under 5's to Under 19s.

 Hockey

 Comprising five Men's teams and five Ladies' teams, the hockey section is the largest section within Valley RFC with over 200 active members.

 Netball

-Valley RFC currently has 10 Netball teams competing throughout all divisions of the Hong Kong Netball Association.
-Valley RFC Netball is one of the most successful and decorated netball clubs in Hong Kong bringing home over 20 league trophies in the Senior Women's Competition.
-Because of our history and success, Valley Netball continues to be the most coveted club attracting over 150 players to our Women's League annual August trials.
+Valley RFC currently fields 10 netball teams across all divisions of the Hong Kong Netball Association.
+The club is one of the most successful in Hong Kong, having won over 20 league trophies in the Senior Women's Competition.
+Its history and achievements make Valley Netball a sought-after club, attracting more than 150 players to its annual Women’s League trials each August.